fleetdm/fleet/docs/Using-Fleet/CIS-Benchmarks.md

 ## Windows 10 Enterprise benchmark

 Fleet's policies have been written against v1.12.0 of the benchmark.
-Please refer to the "CIS Microsoft Windows 10 Enterprise Benchmark v1.12.0 - 02-15-2022" PDF from the CIS website for full details.
+You can refer to the [CIS website](https://www.cisecurity.org/cis-benchmarks) for full details about this version.

 ### Checks that require a Group Policy Template